Machado’s grand slam sends Padres over Dodgers, 6-2

 Jake Cronenworth doubled leading off the third.
 Austin Hedges laid down a sacrifice bunt and Stripling’s throw was too high for 6-foot-5 Cody Bellinger at first, allowing Cronenworth to score on the pitcher’s error.
 Profar followed with a sacrifice bunt picked up by third baseman Justin Turner, whose throw pulled Bellinger off the bag.
 The Dodgers had committed four errors this season until two in a row in the inning.

+“It just stinks that inning got away from us,” Stipling said.
+“Shot-putting a ball over Cody when I had a chance for a free out.
+I clawed it and had all the time in the world and felt a little rushed when I didn’t have a good grip on it.”

-Fernando Tatis Jr. singled to load the bases.
+Fernando Tatis Jr. showed bunt before rifling a single to load the bases and extend his hitting streak to nine games.
 Trent Grisham grounded into a fielder’s choice to third and Hedges was out at the plate.
 That set up Machado’s blast and gave the Padres a 5-1 lead.

+“He’s starting to find the sweet part of the bat a little bit,” Padres manager Jayce Tingler said.
+“Being able to go dead center right there and drive the ball to the middle part of the field, that’s usually a good sign of good things to come as well.
+There was a lot of energy in the dugout after that.”

 The Dodgers’ offensive woes continued, best illustrated by Bellinger.
 He bounced into two double plays that ended innings.
 Then fouled a ball off his right foot and fell down in the sixth before a flyout to left.
 The current NL MVP was 5 for 36 at the plate in July and is 7 for 36 this month.
 His .176 average is the lowest in the starting lineup.